What was Netanyahu’s map and ‘plan for Gaza’ all about?

 On September 2, Israel’s Prime Minister Benjamin Netanyahu went on TV to talk about the war on Gaza.

-After the Palestinian group Hamas led an operation on October 7, during which 1,139 people in Israel died and another 250 or so were taken captive, Israel launched an a war on Gaza, killing more than 40,000 Palestinians there.
+After the Palestinian group Hamas led an operation on October 7, during which 1,139 people in Israel died and another 250 or so were taken captive, Israel launched a war on Gaza, killing more than 40,000 Palestinians there.

 International and internal pressure has built on Netanyahu to come to a ceasefire agreement that would see the Israeli captives returned in exchange for an end to the fighting and a release of Palestinians prisoners.